humodz/humodz.github.io/posts/2025-09-04-ts-misunderstood-types.md

 const user3: {} = user;
 ```

-TypeScript only complains about excess properties in a few scenarios, where there's likely a mistake:
+TypeScript only complains about excess properties in a few scenarios, when it's likely a mistake:

 ```ts
 function example(data: { name: string, role?: string }) {}